fallemand/k-games-portfolio/README.md

 ### Features
 - Resposive design
+- Unit testing with Jest & Enzyme
+- Functional testing with Nightwatch
 - Bundle JS - CSS (Transpile ES6 and JSX to ES5)
 - Minify CSS - JS - Images
-- Autoprefix styles for different browsers.
+- Autoprefix styles for different browsers
 - Lint JS with eslint
 - Live reload for development (nodemon)
 - Unit testing with Jest and Enzyme